Sherwin Williams (SW) Repose Gray Review Sherwin Williams (SW) Repose Gray Review

 Sherwin Williams (SW) Repose Gray Review

+This color stands out by delivering more than expected.
 With an LRV of 58, it sits perfectly between too light and too dark, creating fresh and grounded spaces.

 What is SW Repose Gray?